The Newton polytope and Lorentzian property of chromatic symmetric functions: Further examples and conjectures

 \subsection{Acknowledgements}

 This project started during a stay of the second named author at Institut Mittag-Leffler in Djursholm, Sweden in the course of the program on Algebraic and Enumerative Combinatorics in Spring 2020.
 We thankfully acknowledge the support of the Swedish Research Council under grant no. 2016-06596, and thank Institut Mittag-Leffler for its hospitality.
-We thank Margaret Bayer, Petter Br\"and\'en, Tim Chow, Laura Colmenarejo, Benedek Dombos, Félix G\'elinas, Mathieu Guay-Paquet, Álvaro Gutiérrez, Jim Haglund, Chris Hanusa, June Huh, Khanh Nguyen Duc, Greta Panova, Adrien Segovia, Mark Skandera, Eric Sommers, Hugh Thomas, and Andrew Tymothy Wilson for helpful comments and suggestions.
-The first named author was partially supported by the Hausdorff Research Institute for Mathematics (HIM) and the Deutsche Forschungsgemeinschaft (DFG) under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.
-The second and third named authors were partially supported by NSF grant DMS-1855536.
+We thank Margaret Bayer, Petter Br\"and\'en, Tim Chow, Laura Colmenarejo, Benedek Dombos, Félix G\'elinas, Mathieu Guay-Paquet, Álvaro Gutiérrez, Jim Haglund, Chris Hanusa, June Huh, Ricky Liu, Khanh Nguyen Duc, Greta Panova, Adrien Segovia, Mark Skandera, Eric Sommers, Hugh Thomas, Cynthia Vinzant, and Andrew Tymothy Wilson for helpful comments.
+We also would like to thank the anonymous referee for edits and suggestions that improved the manuscript.
+The first named author was partially supported by Max Planck Institute for Mathematics (MPIM), the Hausdorff Research Institute for Mathematics (HIM), the Deutsche Forschungsgemeinschaft (DFG) under Germany's Excellence Strategy - GZ 2047/1 Projekt-ID 390685813, and a Simons Foundation Travel Support for Mathematicians Award MPS-TSM-00007970.
+The second and third named authors were partially supported by NSF grants DMS-1855536 and DMS-2154019.